onthetunnel/Binance-Arbitrage-Bot/README.md

 # donate

-If you find any of this useful, please consider donating.
+If you find the code useful, please consider donating.

 ETH: 0x4da564118a8585fd6e63a7c0066d51e7a16464d5